-- I didn’t include measurements for the veggies or chicken, as I just cut up enough to throw on a huge platter.
+- I didn’t originally include measurements for the veggies or chicken, as I just cut up enough to throw on a huge platter.
+I’ve updated the ingredients with the measurements.
 But, have no fear, if you have leftovers, it all makes an amazing salad for lunch the next day! 🙂

 - Use coconut aminos rather than soy sauce which have much less sodium, is gluten free and also soy free

 - Try different add in’s to this soup such as avocado, hard boiled egg, chopped kale or even sliced bell peppers- feel free to make it your own!

 - Keep a few quarts of bone broth in your freezer so you can take it out, heat it up and enjoy this soup within a matter of minutes